rrijal1/poly-trader/README.md

 - Tracks performance of identified poor-performing traders
 - Bets against their positions when they trade
 - Exploits persistent biases and poor decision-making patterns

+### 4. Copy Trading Strategy

+Follows successful traders and replicates their positions with conservative risk management:

+- Tracks proven traders with high win rates and significant PnL
+- Copies their positions with smaller sizes (3-5% of their position)
+- Currently following: **cqs** (74.3% win rate, $464K+ PnL)
+- Risk-managed approach to leverage expert trader insights

 ## Setup